 - Practice repairing a flat tire & replacing tubes.

 - Know how to change or remove the chain links.
-It always helps to know the basics of cleaning and maintaining bike chain.
+It always helps to know the basics of cleaning and maintaining a bike chain.

 - One should know how to adjust and change brake/gear wires.

 - Learn how to change spokes without using the spoke tools (It’s a jugaad :))